Meet Ed Barks

-He also wrote the research reports Can We Talk Off the Record?
-Resolving Disagreements, Increasing Understanding Between Reporters and Public Relations Practitioners and The Lasting Effects of Media Training: Lifelong Learning or Temporary Phenomenon? as well as “A Buyer’s Guide to Communications Strategy Consultants.”
+Ed also conducts research on today’s important communications issues and reports his findings.
+Those publications include Can We Talk Off the Record?
+Resolving Disagreements, Increasing Understanding Between Reporters and Public Relations Practitionersand The Lasting Effects of Media Training: Lifelong Learning or Temporary Phenomenon? and “A Buyer’s Guide to Communications Strategy Consultants.”

 He is the former monthly “Speaking Sense” columnist for the Washington Business Journal, and a contributor to publications targeted toward today’s executives and professionals.

 Ed recently completed a nine-year tenure on the Board of Governors of the National Press Club and serves on the faculty of the U.S. Chamber of Commerce Institute for Organization Management.
 He formerly served on the Board of Directors of the Institute of Management Consultants National Capital Region and as a member of the Consultants Section Council of the American Society of Association Executives’ (ASAE).

 Ed earned his expertise in the Washington, D.C., communications arena, where he has directed efforts dealing with such critical areas as media training, media relations, public speaking, and Congressional testimony.

 In addition, he logged over a decade as a radio broadcaster, news director, talk show host, and reporter.
 That knowledge allows Ed to share the inside scoop on how reporters work, what they need, and when they need it.

 Also of note, he collaborates with public affairs agencies, helping their clients effectively communicate their messages before the media and Congress.

 Contact Ed at (703) 533-0403 or by e-mail.